syegulalp/Akilang/language.md

 ## `match`

-Evaluates an expression based on whether or not a value matches one of a given set of constants (*not* expressions).
+Evaluates an expression based on whether or not a value matches one of a given set of compile-time constants (*not* expressions).

 The value returned from this expression is the matched value, not any value returned by the expressions themselves.